 In 1993, acclaimed conductor, soloist, and chamber musician Jaime Laredo, who was Schneider's personal choice for successor, became artistic director and conductor of the seminar.
-Entrusted with the program's mission, Laredo introduced the country's most exceptional young musicians to new musical ideas at a formative point in their development, offering them chamber music coaching from members of the world's top ensembles, and giving them the challenge of performing on a high professional level on stage in Carnegie Hall.
+Laredo has introduced some of the country's most gifted young musicians to new musical ideas, offering them chamber music coaching from members of the world's top ensembles and giving them the challenge of performing at a professional level onstage at Carnegie Hall.

 Photo: Allen Cohen

-New School Concerts and the New York String Orchestra Seminar Advisory Committee Members Are: Dominick DeRiso, Mark Epstein, Fiona Fein, Bart Feller, Theordore Harris, Elisabeth Lorin, Frank Salomon, Linda Strommen, Jani Tree, and Helen Wright.
+Members of the New School Concerts Department and the New York String Orchestra Seminar Advisory Committee include Dominick DeRiso, Mark Epstein, Fiona Fein, Bart Feller, Theodore Harris, Elisabeth Lorin, Frank Salomon, Linda Strommen, Jani Tree, and Helen Wright.

-The New York String Orchestra Seminar is supported in part by an award from the National Endowment for the Arts, the support of the Alexander Schneider Foundation, a grant from the D'Addario Music Foundation, and support from the New York City Department of Cultural Affairs, in partnership with the City Council.
+The New York String Orchestra Seminar is made possible in part by an award from the National Endowment for the Arts, the support of the Alexander Schneider Foundation, a grant from the D'Addario Music Foundation, and support from the New York City Department of Cultural Affairs, in partnership with the City Council.